Hearing Tests throughout Kansas and Kansas City

 Using specialized headphones, we play tones at various frequencies across the spectrum and have you respond when you hear them.

 Using a small button behind your ear, we can directly stimulate the hearing nerve and determine possible blockages in the middle ear area.

-Using speech at various volume levels, we test your level of understanding (speech discrimination) for men’s and women’s voices.
+Using speech at various volume levels, we evaluate your level of understanding (speech discrimination) for men’s and women’s voices.
 We test both in Quiet and with various levels of Noise in the background.

 Testing your UCLs, or Uncomfortable Loudness Levels, helps us evaluate your dynamic range of hearing and understand which sounds are too loud for you.

 After the case history, otoscopic exam and hearing tests, our Hearing Care Professionals will review the results

 FIND A SOLUTION

 We will plot the results on chart and also explain what they mean, how they relate to your hearing problem, and how they compare to normal hearing.

 If any red flags come up during the exam, our professionals may refer you to an appropriate specialist, and will coordinate care with your Primary Care Physician. .